 Frequently Asked Questions

-1. Will AI replace recruiters?
+1. Will AI take over recruiter jobs?

 2. How does AI improve the quality of hires?